West Sussex Railway: Inundation of 1910

 A fierce and prolonged storm took place in December 1910, culminating in a breach of the sea wall during the night of 15 December.
 2,000 acre of land were flooded, including the railway line north of Ferry.
 Part of the line was said to be under 12 feet of water.

-During the inundation, trains ran from each end of the line, and a horse bus operated in the gap, from Mill Pond Halt to Ferry station.
+During the inundation, trains ran from each end of the line, and a horse-drawn omnibus operated in the gap, from Mill Pond Halt to Ferry station.
 At this time the company was relatively prosperous, and had the resources to raise the line by up to 10 ft over a considerable length.